dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 **V2 — After:**

 ![V2 Histogram](figures/v2_inter_purchase_intervals.png)

 ---

 ## The Business Insight

-### The Verdict: Organic — But With Questions
+### The Verdict: The Pattern Is Organic, But That Raises Its Own Questions

 The distribution is right-skewed with high natural variance (CV = 0.86).
-That rules out a data artifact — if the intervals were synthetically generated with uniform logic, we'd see a tight spike, not a wide curve with a long tail.
+That rules out a data artifact.
+If the intervals were synthetically generated with uniform logic, we'd see a tight spike, not a wide curve with a long tail.
 The pattern looks organic.

 But "organic" raises its own question: why does music purchasing cluster around a 2–4 week cycle?
-Music isn't a consumable — you don't run out of it and restock like groceries.
+Music isn't a consumable.
+You don't run out of it and restock like groceries.
 There's no functional reason a customer would need to come back every 30 days.
 And yet 57.6% of all repeat purchases happen within 6 weeks.

-That clustering could reflect payday cycles (monthly income → monthly discretionary spend), promotional cadence (if Chinook runs campaigns on a monthly schedule, the data would mirror that), or habitual browsing behavior.
+That clustering could reflect payday cycles (monthly income leading to monthly discretionary spend), promotional cadence (if Chinook runs campaigns on a monthly schedule, the data would mirror that), or habitual browsing behavior.
 This chart can't distinguish between those explanations on its own.
-In a real-world scenario, the next step would be overlaying the purchase data against the promotional calendar and benchmarking against industry norms — does a 32-day median repurchase cycle look normal for digital music, or is Chinook an outlier?
+In a real-world scenario, the next step would be overlaying the purchase data against the promotional calendar and benchmarking against industry norms: does a 32-day median repurchase cycle look normal for digital music, or is Chinook an outlier?

 The scatter plot and time series (next deliverables in this case study) should help.
 If purchase dates cluster around specific calendar events, that points to seasonal or promotional drivers.
 If they're spread evenly across the year, the cycle is genuinely organic.

-### The Engagement Window and Win-Back Zone Are Starting Points, Not Answers
+### The Engagement Window and Win-Back Zone Are Starting Points

-The zones on the chart — proactive engagement at 14–21 days, win-back trigger at 40–100 days — are conversation starters for a marketing team, not final campaign thresholds.
+The zones on the chart (proactive engagement at 14–21 days, win-back trigger at 40–100 days) are conversation starters for a marketing team, not final campaign thresholds.
 You could split hairs in either direction on the exact cutoffs, and that's a path to unlimited iterations with diminishing returns.

 What matters is the framework: there's a window where a customer is likely to buy again naturally (the peak of the distribution), and there's a window where they're drifting toward churn (the tail).
 The exact boundaries get refined through testing, not analysis.
 Set a reasonable starting point, run the campaign, measure the lift, adjust.

 The more actionable insight is the LTV implication.
 If we know that customers who go X days without a purchase are Y% likely to churn, we want to extract as much revenue as possible before they reach that threshold.
-The engagement window isn't just about accelerating the next purchase — it's about maximizing lifetime value while the customer is still active.
-The win-back zone is the last opportunity before the customer transitions from "inactive" to "gone."
+The engagement window isn't about accelerating the next purchase alone.
+It's about maximizing lifetime value while the customer is still active.
+The win-back zone is the last opportunity before the customer goes from "inactive" to "gone."

 Connecting this to Case Study 2: the CLV tiers we built in SQL assumed relatively uniform purchase behavior.
-This analysis shows that behavior isn't uniform at all — there are frequent buyers and drifters in every tier.
+This analysis shows that behavior isn't uniform at all.
+There are frequent buyers and drifters in every tier.
 A Platinum customer who hasn't bought in 50 days is a different retention conversation than a Platinum customer who bought last week, even though they're in the same segment.
 The next evolution of that segmentation should incorporate recency, not just total spend.

-### What This Chart Can't Tell Us Alone
+### What This Chart Can't Tell Us on Its Own

-This is an aggregate view — all customers, all genres, all time periods blended together.
+This is an aggregate view: all customers, all genres, all time periods blended together.
 The shape of the distribution could look very different when broken out by:

 - **Genre:** Does Rock (35.5% of revenue) have a tighter repurchase cycle than niche genres?
-If Rock buyers come back every 3 weeks but Jazz buyers come back every 8 weeks, that's a fundamentally different campaign strategy per genre.
+If Rock buyers come back every 3 weeks but Jazz buyers come back every 8 weeks, that requires a different campaign strategy per genre.
 This connects directly to Case Study 3's finding about genre concentration.
 - **Customer segment:** Do Platinum-tier customers from Case Study 2 have shorter intervals than Silver?
 If so, purchase frequency might be a better predictor of customer value than total spend.
 - **Time period:** Has the repurchase cycle gotten shorter or longer over the years?
-A tightening cycle could signal growing engagement.
+A tightening cycle could indicate growing engagement.
 A widening cycle could be an early churn indicator across the customer base.

 These are questions for the remaining deliverables in this case study and for the genre-focused case studies that follow.